AL

 - Check door and gasket: Ensure the door is fully closed and the gasket is sealing all around.
 Clean gasket surfaces and remove any obstructions.

-- Check interior temperature: Use a thermometer to verify actual freezer temperature.
-If above 10°F, treat as a high temperature alarm and follow high-temp troubleshooting (fan, compressor, frost buildup).
+- Check interior temperature: Use a thermometer to verify the actual freezer temperature.
+If above 10°F, treat it as a high-temperature alarm and follow high-temperature troubleshooting (fan, compressor, frost buildup).

 - Silence alarm: Use the alarm reset button to stop beeping while you troubleshoot.